VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Conclusion

 \section{Conclusion}

-In this paper, we propose VersaQ-3D, which to the best of our knowledge is the \textit{first} algorithm-architecture co-design framework to enable the instant feed-forward and generalizable 3D reconstruction model on edge devices.
-VersaQ-3D algorithm employs the orthogonal transform to achieve versatile quantization without the need for calibration dataset.
-Meanwhile, VersaQ-3D accelerator adopts a reconfigurable architecture to support multiple precision and non-linear operations.
-Additionally, VersaQ-3D proposes a two-stage recomputation-based tiling method to alleviate the long-sequence MHA bottleneck.
-VersaQ-3D significantly outperforms current edge GPUs while preserving a high quantization accuracy.
-Our work provides a promising solution for adopting VGGT‑style 3D reconstruction in broader real‑world applications, including AR/VR, robotics, and autonomous systems.
+In this paper, we propose VersaQ-3D, an algorithm-architecture co-design framework to enable instant, feed-forward 3D reconstruction on edge devices.
+On the algorithm side, VersaQ-3D employs transform-coding-based versatile quantization without requiring any calibration datasets, achieving negligible accuracy loss at W4A8 and state-of-the-art accuracy at W4A4 over prior quantization methods across four benchmarks.
+On the architecture side, a reconfigurable accelerator supports multiple precisions and non-linear operations and is combined with a recomputation-based tiling method to alleviate the long-sequence bottleneck, achieving significant speedup over both edge GPUs and prior quantization-based accelerators in a compact, power-efficient design. \end{sloppypar}